 You could also follow me on Twitter.
 Along with other tweets you’ll be able to see links to new posts as they are published.

 Are you, like me, one of the dying breed of Google Reader users?
 What do you intend to do from here?
-Find another service or start relying on social media to stay in touch?If you enjoyed The Death of Google Reader please consider sharing the love by sharing the post using the buttons above.
-Thanks.
+Find another service or start relying on social media to stay in touch?Do you think some of your friends would enjoy reading The Death of Google Reader?
+Please use the buttons below to share the post.
+Thanks. 🙂